 Popular websites and blogs earn hundreds if not thousands through affiliate marketing, advertising, and brand partnerships.
-Now that everybody is at home during lockdown, lots of websites are seeing a boom in traffic and it could be a good time to build an audience.

 Creating a blog that makes money definitely isn’t a short-term fix, but it could provide income over the long-term if you’re dedicated and willing to learn how digital marketing works.
 Most successful blogs either get the majority of their traffic through organic search (via a process called SEO) or via social media by building a quality following.
 If you’re not sure where to start, we have some free courses on digital marketing, social media, and web analytics to help.

 16 Become a delivery driver

 It’s no secret that there’s a huge demand for delivery drivers at the moment – both to deliver online shopping for food delivery services.
 Despite tough prospects across a range of industries, there is still a huge need for delivery drivers but it is one of the riskier ways of making money given current transmission rates.

 If you’re considering this option, it’s important to consider your risk category and the risk to others in your household.